meharpalbasi/Database_Schema/README.md

 # Database_Schema
 Checkout a database schema I made for data regarding sales.
 Find attached:
-The raw data used.
+the raw data used,
-The code used for creating tables.
+the code used for creating tables and the schema design.
-The schema design.